-The project presently before LAFCo is a proposed sphere of influence ("SOI") amendment for the City of Sacramento.
-This SOI amendment is the first of several proposed actions by LAFCo and the City of Sacramento that, if all approved, would allow for the future annexation of the site and construction of the Airport South Industrial Project (proposed project), which would include the development of an industrial park within an approximately 353.5-acre portion of the project site, located immediately south of Bayou Way.
+The Airport South Industrial Project (proposed project) would include the development of an industrial park within an approximately 353.5-acre portion of the project site, located immediately south of Bayou Way.
 The industrial park would allow for construction of up to 5,204,500 square feet (sf) of industrial uses on approximately 235.6 acres, as well as approximately 98,200 sf of retail/highway commercial uses, including approximately 73,400 sf of hotel/hospitality, on approximately 13.4 acres.
 Each industrial building would include driveways and associated parking areas to accommodate vehicles and/or trailers, as well as stormwater retention/detention areas to capture stormwater runoff from the newly constructed impervious surfaces and to provide for existing stormwater storage.
-The project site also includes several nonparticipating parcels, comprised of approximately 83 acres, and the proposed project would result in first tier entitlements for future industrial uses of approximately 1,404,800 sf on those parcels.
+The project site also includes several nonparticipating parcels, comprised of approximately 83 acres, and would result in first tier entitlements for future industrial uses of approximately 1,404,800 sf.
 Finally, the project site includes 37.9 acres of California Department of Transportation (Caltrans) Interstate 5 (I-5) fee title right-of-way (ROW), which would not be developed as part of the proposed project.
 (DEIR, p.
 3-4 to 3-5)

 The project site is located within the Natomas area of unincorporated Sacramento County (County), and is currently situated adjacent to, but outside of, the City of Sacramento's (City) Sphere of Influence (SOI).
 In addition, the project site is located outside of the Sacramento Area Sewer District (SacSewer) SOI.
 Prior to the commencement of construction, the proposed project would require approval by Sacramento Local Agency Formation Commission (LAFCo) of a SOI Amendment to amend the City's SOI and SacSewer's SOI to include the project site.
 Following the project site's inclusion within the City's SOI, the project site would be eligible for annexation into the City limits.
-In accordance with the Cortese-Knox-Hertzberg Local Government Reorganization Act (see Government Code section 56375), Prezoning of the site from Agricultural 80 (AG-80) to Industrial Planned Unit Development (M-1-PUD), Highway Commercial PUD (HC-PUD), and Industrial (M-1), would be applied to the annexation area prior to LAFCo's consideration of the annexation.
-(DEIR, p.
-3-6 (Fig. 3-3) and 3-7) While the entire 474.4-acre project site is proposed for annexation into the City limits, only a 353.5-acre portion of the project site is currently proposed for development as part of requested entitlements.
+In accordance with the Cortese-Knox-Hertzberg Local Government Reorganization Act (see Government Code section 56375), Prezoning from Agricultural 80 (AG-80) to Industrial Planned Unit Development (M-1-PUD), 13.4 acres of the site to Highway Commercial PUD (HC-PUD), and 83 acres of the site to Industrial (M-1) would be applied to the annexation area prior to LAFCo's consideration of the annexation.
+While the entire 474.4-acre project site is proposed for annexation into the City limits, only a 353.5-acre portion of the project site is currently proposed for development as part of requested entitlements.
 (DEIR, p.
 1-3 to 1-4, p.
 3-1)